Chinwenmeri/E-commerce-product-page-solution/README.md

 ### What I learned

-I better practised flex boxes and handled adding functionality to elements in Javascript.
+I practised flex boxes and handled adding functionality to elements in Javascript.
-I worked for the first time with the dialog tag and this was interesting as I would be working with it more to better understand it and perfect the usage.
+I worked for the first time with the dialog tag and this was interesting as I would be working with it more to understand it better and learn how to work with and design this tag.

 ### Continued development

-In this project and in subsequent projects, I intend to better understand the Javascript aspects of the projects I intend to work on.
+In this project and subsequent projects, I intend to better understand the Javascript aspects of the projects I intend to work on.
 Also to understand the logic behind how the cart works as I wasn't able to implement that function on this project.
 I also want to better understand how responsiveness works so to add them with more intentionality to the project I would be building in the future.

 ## Author